nodebots/nodeboats-jsconf2015/particle.md

 npm install --save spark-io
 ```

 You're now all set to head over to the Spark-IO docs and try its "Hello World" - [blinking an led](https://github.com/rwaldron/spark-io#johnny-five-io-plugin)!
+Where it asks for the Access Token and Core ID, use the ones you took note of before in your Spark Setup!
 Then move on to the [Johnny-Five](http://johnny-five.io) docs and have fun building your boat!